Klarna

 • Pay in 3 instalments.
 This credit option allows you to spread the cost of your purchase equally over 2 months.
 It requires an affordability assessment (not a full credit check) and no interest is charged.
 Payments are due first at the time of ordering, and then 30 and 60 days later.

 • Financing.
 This is a regulated financial service and it allows you to split your payments into monthly instalments over 6-36 months.
-Like a loan or a credit card, it requires a full credit check and can charge interest, which currently has a representative APR of 18.9%.
+Like a loan or a credit card, it requires a full credit check and can charge interest – currently 27.90% APR representative.
 At the checkout, you can choose the term of the finance deal and you’ll be told how much interest will be payable – retailers have the option to offer different deals.
 You have to pay at least the minimum amount each month (if you only pay the minimum, though, this will increase the total interest amount).
-Your monthly statement will show an “interest-saver” amount and paying this will keep you on track to repay your purchase within the originally agreed deal.
+Your monthly statement will show an “interest-saver” amount and paying this will keep you on track to repay your purchase within the originally agreed term.
 Your credit score can be impacted by the Financing option.

 How to use Klarna: Step-by-step video